vpande66/refarch-cloudnative-bluecompute-web/k8s_deploy_tutorial.md

 * Complete up to [Step 5](https://cloudcontent.mybluemix.net/devops/method/tutorials/kubernetes?task=5) of the Kubernetes Tutorial.

 ### Step 1: Checkout tutorial code
-1. Checkout `stsa` branch:
+1. Checkout `tutorial-task8` branch:

 ```
 $ cd ../refarch-cloudnative-bluecompute-web
-$ git checkout -b stsa
+$ git checkout -b tutorial-task8
-$ git pull origin stsa
+$ git pull origin tutorial-task8
 ```

 2. Open the `StoreWebApp/public/resources/components/views/home.html` in your code editor to see the new changes.
-    * You should see a header tag that says `Welcome to STSA!` instead of `BlueCompute Store!`
+    * You should see header tags that say `Welcome!` ` Updated for Tutorial Task 8` instead of `BlueCompute Store!`

 ### Step 2: Update the Web App Deployment with a new Docker Image